 IV.
 WG Recommendations Specific to Requests made by Intellectual Property Rights-Holders

 The WG recommends the adoption of an illustrative Disclosure Framework that would apply to Disclosure requests made to P/P providers by intellectual property (i.e. trademark and copyright) owners.
-The recommended Framework includes requirements concerning the nature and type of information to be provided by a Requester, non-exhaustive grounds for refusal of a request, and the possibility of neutral dispute resolution/appeal in the event of a dispute.
+The recommended Framework includes requirements concerning the nature and type of information to be provided by a Requester, non-exhaustive grounds for refusal of a request, and dispute resolution.
 Please refer to Annex B for the full text of this proposed Disclosure Framework.

+The WG further recommends that a review of the Illustrative Disclosure Framework in Annex B be conducted at the appropriate time after the launch of the program and periodically thereafter, to determine if the implemented recommendations meet the policy objectives for which they were developed.
+Such a review might be based on the non-exhaustive list of guiding principles developed by the GNSO’s Data and Metrics for Policy Making (DMPM) WG, as adopted by the GNSO Council and ICANN Board.
+As noted by the DMPM WG, relevant metrics could include industry sources, community input via public comment or surveys or studies.
+In terms of surveys (whether or providers, customers or requesters), data should be anonymized and aggregated.

 V. WG Recommendations on Customer Notification and the Availability of Alternative Options